| Activities

 Consulate general of Romania

-* 14 December 2007 –
+in Montreal. * 14 December 2007 –

 Which economic bases for a democratic political Europe?
 Lecture by Bruno